Link: Apply now for the Hilton Honors American Express Business Card

 - The cards offer 6x points in different categories

 In some ways, I do think the business version of the card is slightly better than the personal version.
+That’s especially true right now, given the better welcome offer.

 The Hilton Business Card is the only co-brand business card offered by Amex and Hilton, and it offers some fantastic perks.

 Just for having the card you get Gold status, which should more than justify the annual fee after just a couple of stays.
-On top of that, the card can be worth spending money on, for the weekend night rewards and Diamond status.
+On top of that, the card can be worth spending money on, for the free night rewards and Diamond status.